tanpv/mwswp/book/inspecting.md

 From link for each player above, we go to detail page, for example we go to detail page for player Steven Adams at reference.
-In this page, we need to find `div` tag with class name `nba-player-vitals` which contain all detail informations
+In this page, we need to find `div` tag with class name `nba-player-vitals` which contain all detail information

 ![](images/2019-07-27_20-54-34.jpg)

-That it, now let sumary again strategy to get detail information for each players:
+That it, now let summary again strategy to get detail information for each players:

-* From url https://www.nba.com/players search for `div` tag which has class name `players-wrapper`.
+* From URL https://www.nba.com/players search for `div` tag which has class name `players-wrapper`.
 * Inside `div` above, search for all `a` tags which has class name `playerList`.
 * Which each `a` tags above, we scrape `href` attribute to have link to detail information for each player.
-* Inside each detail url, for example https://www.nba.com/players/steven/adams/203500 we search for `div` tag which has class name `nba-player-vitals` .
+* Inside each detail URL, for example https://www.nba.com/players/steven/adams/203500 we search for `div` tag which has class name `nba-player-vitals` .
 Inside this `div` tag contain all detail data we need.